Mustafa-Vienna/euro-capital-quiz-pp2/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/76184276/userscript-addeventlistener-seemingly-not-attaching-to-element): Remove eventListeners from answer buttons.
   ![screenshot](assets/images/readme/code_stackoverflow.webp)

-- [Flag Quiz](https://github.com/Natalitta/flags-quiz): Inspiration, structure, and guidance on how to start and end the quiz were learned from the Flag Quiz project on GitHub.

 ### Content

 - This project is a JavaScript-based quiz game that tests users' knowledge of European Union flags.
 The primary goal of the project is to create an engaging and educational quiz experience.
 The quiz features a clean and intuitive user interface, randomization of questions, scoring, and responsive design.